 Now we know that our clients build relationships with their patients that are strong and built on trust, however that doubt could stop them interacting via the website, and give them concerns?

 Say you are a potential patient, just moved to the area, and browsing for a new dentist, using Chrome.
 They come across a few websites in their organic search, click on the link that most appeals to them at the top of Google Search, and then they are confronted with an explicit warning “NOT SECURE”.
 Ask yourself, what would you do?
 Hang around a while?
 Fill in the new patient registration form?
 Share the site on Social Media sites, such as Facebook or Google+ asking if anyone has any experience of the dental practice?
+This all has an impact on your dental website SEO and rankings with Google.

 “OK, what is this going to cost my dental business?”